 We've designed save the dates, invitations, programs and menu cards for a wedding at The Maples Estate in Schoharie, New York.
 Schoharie is located about 40 miles west of Albany and is a wonderfully picturesque area.
 The property, which runs along the Schoharie Creek, has on site a house with room for up to 20 guests, a barn, in ground pool and a veranda with sweeping views of the grounds.
 The 1855 Colonial era house has recently been renovated and will open for weddings and events in June of 2020.
 This venue has loads of country charm!

 Wedding Stationery by NooneyArt Designs.
+All illustration by Wendy Nooney.

 These playing card save the dates and invitations were customized and printed for Jessica and Richard's Las Vegas wedding.
+The design was printed on Mohawk vellum finish cover stock, cut with rounded corners to mimic real playing cards.

 When you spend money on a beautiful invitation suite, there are some factors you should consider before mailing that can save you time and money, and could also save your invitations from being damaged.